 Honey Tree Acres Farm & Gardens: Eggs from pastured chickens fed NO gmo and NO soy.
 Herbs, cut flowers, seasonal produce.

-Learning to Live Sustainably: selling breads from Sixteen Bricks Artisan Bakehouse, local raw honey from Bee Haven, Mt.
+Learning to Live Sustainably: selling breads from two local bakers: Sixteen Bricks Artisan Bakehouse and Zosia Bread Company, local raw honey from Bee Haven, Mt.

 Parkland Homestead: Eggs from pastured chickens fed NO gmo feed.
 Produce in season.